Human Touch (Bruce Springsteen song)

 The song reached number one in Denmark, Italy, Norway, and Spain and was a top-10 hit in several other countries, including Canada, Ireland, the Netherlands, Sweden, and Switzerland.
-In the United States, the song reached number 16 on the Billboard Hot 100—charting as a double A-side with "Better Days"—and topped the Album Rock Tracks chart for three weeks.
 "Human Touch" was nominated for Best Rock Song at the 1993 Grammy Awards.
 The music video, directed by Meiert Avis, received an MTV Video Music Awards nomination for Best Male Video.